bbauska/W3Cx-5of5/README.md

   alt="View of the JavaScript console (showing the line that caused the error." />
 </p>

-And if we click on the line number to the right, the dev. tool shows the source code centered on the line that caused the error:
+<p>And if we click on the line number to the right, the dev. tool shows the
+source code centered on the line that caused the error:</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~ 136. view of the javascript console (105) ~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <p align="center" width="100%">